-Everything You Need to Know When Taking the Kids to See FROZEN the Musical
+Everything to Know When Taking the Kids to See Frozen the Musical

-Having a hard time deciding if you should take the kids to see FROZEN on Broadway?
+Having a hard time deciding if you should be taking the kids to see FROZEN on Broadway?

-If you’re thinking of taking the kids to see the show, here’s everything you need to know when taking the kids to see FROZEN on tour.
+If you’re thinking of taking the kids to see the show, here’s everything you need to know when taking the kids to see FROZEN.
 Read on!

 Disclosure: For review purposes, we received two free tickets to see FROZEN on Broadway.